top of page

 1. Create a Reading-Friendly Environment

-• Designate a comfortable reading nook
+• Designate a comfortable reading nook.

-• Have books easily accessible throughout the home
+• Have books easily accessible throughout the home.

-• Make reading materials diverse and engaging
+• Make reading materials diverse and engaging.

 2. Lead by Example

-• Let your children see you reading
+• Let your children see you reading.

-• Share books and reading experiences
+• Share books and reading experiences with them.

-• Discuss what you're reading
+• Discuss what you're reading together.

 3. Make Reading Fun

-• Use technology like e-books and reading apps
+• Use technology like e-books and reading apps.

-• Start a family book club
+• Start a family book club to share stories and experiences.

-• Visit libraries and bookstores together
+• Visit libraries and bookstores together as a family.

-• Listen to audiobooks during car rides
+• Listen to audiobooks during car rides to encourage active listening.

 4. Embrace Diverse Reading Materials

-• Magazines
+• Magazines.

-• Graphic novels
+• Graphic novels.

-• Newspapers
+• Newspapers.

-• Online articles
+• Online articles.

-• Poetry
+• Poetry.

-• Non-fiction books
+• Non-fiction books.

 5. Use Technology Wisely

-• Use reading apps and online platforms
+• Utilize reading apps and online platforms to make reading accessible.

-• Set screen time limits
+• Set screen time limits to ensure a healthy balance.

-• Choose educational and engaging digital reading resources
+• Choose educational and engaging digital reading resources.

 bottom of page